Louisville police chief fired after fatal shooting of black business owner

 Police officers and members of the National Guard had been enforcing the city's curfew amid demonstrations over the killing of Breonna Taylor and nationwide protests over George Floyd's death in Minneapolis.
 At least 40 people were arrested at demonstrations in Louisville on Sunday.

-Schroeder said there is footage available from the police department's "real-time crime center" that shows the shooting from a distance and that they will be releasing that video immediately.
+Schroeder said there is footage available from the police department's "real-time crime center" that shows the shooting from a distance and that they released that video Monday.

-Kentucky Governor Andy Beshear had earlier called on Kentucky State Police to independently investigate the shooting.
+Kentucky Governor Andy Beshear also held a press conference Monday and said it was unacceptable that there was no activated body camera footage and that the firing of the police chief "had to happen."

-Louisville was home to Taylor, who was in bed with her boyfriend when three plainclothes police detectives smashed through her front door in March.
+Louisville was home to Taylor, who was in bed with her boyfriend when three plainclothes police detectives entered her home in March.
 Gunfire erupted and Taylor was killed.

 Taylor's death led to protests and the end of the Louisville police practice of "no-knock" search warrants, which allow officers to enter a home without announcing their presence, often in drug cases to prevent suspects from getting rid of a stash.